arungudelli/angularjswiki/content/en/pipes/_index.md

 Sun July 28 2019 00:00:00 GMT-0700 (Pacific Daylight Time)
 ```

-Generally users likes to see the simple date formats in their locale or simply the might need to see the date shown below.
+Generally users likes to see the simple date formats in their locale or simply they want to see the date in the format shown below.

 ```
 July 28 2019